-Your water pump is a 12-volt DC appliance, activated by a wall switch behind the kitchen counter.
+Your water pump is a 12-volt DC appliance, activated by a switch on the Monitoring Panel or behind the kitchen counter.
 You may leave the switch ON while camping.
 This arrangement is known as a demand system.
-When you want water, simply open a faucet: the pump will run only as long as needed.
-If the pump continues to operate, whether the faucets are opened or closed, check the water tank, it is probably empty.
+When you want water, simply open a faucet; the pump will run only as long as needed.
 If the pump fails to start when the switch is ON, check the fuse located in the converter.
+If the pump continues to operate, whether the faucets are opened or closed, check the water tank, it may be empty, or there may be a leak in the system.